|

 and a regular weekend visitor to their house in Corofin: "I

-at school."
-Noel's was a concertina family - he learned first
+was at school."
+Noel's was a concertina family - he learned

-from his father Sean, and again their house was a music focal point
+first from his father Sean, and again their house was a music

 I ask how they found the transition from the kitchen and pub hearth

-they recognise a delicate balance at play and are skeptical of some
+coping, they recognise a delicate balance at play and are skeptical

-of the rock trends of their traditional contemporaries, claiming
+of some of the rock trends of their traditional contemporaries,

-that much of the citified fare comes across as 'planted' music.
+claiming that much of the citified fare comes across as 'planted'

-Rock itself, Tony notes was from the start a stage-based form and
+music.
+Rock itself, Tony notes was from the start a stage-based

-this obviously defines the difference from rural music, rooted in
+form and this obviously defines the difference from rural music,

-"they really ruined the west."
-He identifies the building
+Tony "they really ruined the west."
+He identifies the

-of parochial halls as an attempt (successful save in regions of
+building of parochial halls as an attempt (successful save in

 and craft-fostering scene of household music and, as he puts it